Raku/problem-solving/solutions/documentation/new-documentation-frontends.md

 ## Adding an alternate version

 Anyone can submit an alternate frontend for the Raku documentation so long as it is built from the source in this repo.
-To do so, please submit a PR with the name of your site and the base URL at which it is avalible.
-Once that PR is merged, the URL `docs.$your-site-name.raku.org` will proxy to your site and your site will

-To add your own presentation of the documentation in this repo, please submit a PR with the name of your site and its base URL.
+To do so, please submit a PR with the name of your site and its base URL.
 When merged, `docs.$your-site-name.raku.org` will mirror to your site and your site will be added to the list in the `README` for this repo.